Hoarding Disorder: The Diagnosis They Never Taught You in Graduate School

 **This is an Intermediate Level Course**

-3. Describe the components of cognitive-behavioral treatment and interventions specific to Hoarding Disorder.
+- Describe at least 2 components of cognitive-behavioral treatment and interventions specific to Hoarding Disorder.

 - Frost, R.O., Steketee, G., and Tolin, D.F.
 (2011).
 Comorbidity in hoarding disorder.
 Depression and Anxiety, 28(10), 876-884.